 An artificial grass rake is a great option for moving light debris from the surface of smaller artificial grass lawns and for spot cleaning.
 It is limited to how much debris it can remove especially if the turf is dense or has a tall blades.
 If you are a dog owner an artificial turf rake can be used to gather dog poop and collect hair before discarding or vacuuming.
 A rake for artificial grass with soft bristles is an affordable and handy device that can be useful for some owners.

 Real grass requires watering, cutting, trimming and raking weekly.
 If you are lucky you only need to fertilize real grass once a year in addition to adding a potentially toxic weed killer.
 If you consider the cost of thatching and aerating every spring you can spend a lot of money while on the contrary with artificial grass you can expect to spend a fraction of the time and cost maintaining it.
-An occasional rinse with water combined with a power brooming in the spring is often more than enough for artificial grass owners to keep their lawn maintained properly.
+An occasional rinse with water combined with a power brooming as part of your artificial grass winter care routine in the spring is often more than enough.

-If you have dogs or pets that frequent your lawn you may need to carry out your artificial grass maintenance routine more often or adjust it to suite your furry friends needs.
-Dog poop should be picked or scooped up as you would on natural grass and you can rinse pee with a garden hose as needed.
-If your artificial lawn was installed properly your maintenance should be very simple as a pet owner.
-Learn more about cleaning artificial turf for dogs including urine odour prevention and hair removal.
+If you have dogs or pets that frequent the lawn you may need to carry out your artificial grass maintenance routine periodically to suite your furry friends needs.
+Dog poop should be picked or scooped up as quickly as possible as you would on natural grass and you can rinse pee with a garden hose as needed.
+If your artificial lawn was installed properly with adequate drainage and an anti-microbial infill, the upkeep should be very simple as a pet owner.
+Learn more about cleaning artificial turf used by dogs including urine odour prevention.

 Artificial grass maintenance FAQs and tips.
 We hope this helps you keep your lawn looking great every year or help get it back to looking good after winter or an unexpected accident.
 We've listed answers to some common questions about how to maintain artificial grass that will hopefully be informative while providing peace of mind knowing that it's not the end of the world if you spill red wine or get bubble gum on your lawn.